HoneyBadgered/alchemy/README.md

 ## 🏗️ Monorepo Structure

-This project uses **npm workspaces** to manage multiple packages in a monorepo.
+This project uses **pnpm workspaces** to manage multiple packages in a monorepo.
 All packages are orchestrated using [Turborepo](https://turbo.build/repo) for efficient builds and caching.

 ### Workspaces